jinjernot/matarael/code_explained.md

 The function then creates three new columns in the DataFrame: Accuracy, Correct Value, and Additional Information.
 These columns are all initialized to the empty string.

 The function then loops over all the files in the json directory.
 For each file, it checks if the file name ends with .json.
 If it does, the function splits the file name on the period character and gets the first part of the file name.
 This is the name of the container.
 The function then gets the DataFrame rows where the ContainerName column contains the container name.
-It then passes these rows to the processData() function.
+It then passes these rows to the process_data() function.

-The processData() function takes a DataFrame, a container name, and the original DataFrame as input.
+The process_data() function takes a DataFrame, a container name, and the original DataFrame as input.
 It then creates a new DataFrame that contains only the rows where the ContainerName column is equal to the container name.
 It then calls the formatData() function to format the DataFrame.

 The formatData() function takes a DataFrame as input and formats the DataFrame.
 It does this by removing all trailing semicolons from the ContainerValue column.
 It then saves the DataFrame to a file called SCS_QA.xlsx.